 Eventually the Walker family moved west.
 He died on May 1, 1878 in Muskegon, Mich.
 A monument was erected on his grave at Evergreen Cemetery.
 The Harwich Historical Society erected a plaque in front of Brooks Academy commemorating Jonathan Walker.

-With thanks to wrote Matthew Clavin in his book, Aiming for Pensacola.
+With thanks to Matthew Clavin for his book, Aiming for Pensacola.
 Also to A Short Sketch of the Life and Services of Jonathan Walker: The Man with a Branded Hand with a Poem by John G. Whittier and an Address by Hon.
 Parker Pillsbury, One of Walker’s Anti-slavery Friends, and a Funeral Oration by Rev. F.E.
 Kittredge and Trial and Imprisonment of Jonathan Walker, at Pensacola.
 This story was updated in 2020.